 Do not make a bad impression by arriving late so the company and the fellow participants would not have to wait for you or even worse – interrupt the already happening conversation.
-Arriving on time will give the interviewer an insight on how serious you are about this job position and that you have no problems meeting your deadlines.
-Nevertheless, the earlier you arrive the more time you get to impress.
+Arriving on time will give the interviewer an insight into how serious you are about this job position and that you have no problems meeting your deadlines.
+Nevertheless, the earlier you arrive, the more time you get to impress.

-You can be armed with the most eloquently produced oral pitch, CV and bucketloads of experience, but your gestures and posture etc. can still let you down at the crucial moment.
-Things like keeping eye contact, smiling and having good posture are great ways of showing your charisma, and that you are interested in the role.
+You can be armed with the most eloquently produced oral pitch, CV, and bucketloads of experience, but your gestures and posture, etc. can still let you down at the crucial moment.
+Things like keeping eye contact, smiling, and having good posture are great ways of showing your charisma, and that you are interested in the role.
 Having good body language is essential in a job interview.

 It's important to make your voice heard during the interview, but avoid talking over people or butting in.
-When you see an opportunity to speak, take it, but it's important to not to take over the whole interview.
+When you see an opportunity to speak, take it, but it's important not to take over the whole interview.

 Everyone goes to the interview with an idea that it is important to impress the interviewer.
 This sentence is true, however, you need to do it by being the real you.
 Not being true to yourself can be very telling to an experienced recruiter who interviews people on a daily basis.
 Over-use of common interview clichés is therefore important to avoid - you should use specific examples of your experience and keep your answers authentic.

 - First of all, do not talk to the interviewer as though they are someone you have known for a long time, even if you do.
-Interviewers are not your friends so do not act like it.
+Interviewers are not your friends, so do not act like it.

-- Avoid mentioning lifestyle habits that may give off a bad impression - such as drugs, gambling etc.
+- Avoid mentioning lifestyle habits that may give off a bad impression - such as drugs, gambling, etc.

 If you are working on a team project during the group interview, find an opportunity to lead.
 This does not mean taking over the whole interview, it can be as simple as including everyone, and making sure everyone has a task to complete.

 Panel interviews involve being interviewed by multiple interviewers from the same company all at once.
-Companies tend to use this style of interview to ensure that they make the best hiring decision possible, gathering opinions from each interviewer and avoiding the risk of making a bad hire.
+Companies tend to use this style of an interview to ensure that they make the best hiring decision possible, gathering opinions from each interviewer and avoiding the risk of making a bad hire.
 Similar to group interviews, panel interviews enable the recruiter or hiring manager to see how you interact with different individuals in a high-pressure environment.